-The Philippines has hit the headlines for all the wrong reasons in the last few years.
-From Typhoon Yolanda, the superstorm which left a band of destruction from Leyte to Palawan in November 2013, to controversial President Rodrigo Roa Duterte, a leader so unpredictable and unapologetic he’s become known as “Duterte Harry”, the archipelago is rarely out of the news.
+The Philippines Dropdown content has hit the headlines for all the wrong reasons in the last few years.
+From Typhoon Yolanda, the superstorm which left a band of destruction from Leyte Dropdown content to Palawan Dropdown content in November 2013, to controversial President Rodrigo Roa Duterte, a leader so unpredictable and unapologetic he’s become known as “Duterte Harry”, the archipelago is rarely out of the news.

-But the peaceful, unruffled island of Camiguin, located around 20km off the north coast of mainland Mindanao, offers a welcome bit of good news.
+But the peaceful, unruffled island of Camiguin, located around 20km off the north coast of mainland Mindanao Dropdown content, offers a welcome bit of good news.
 While Mindanao is mired in anti-government insurgencies and tourist kidnappings, Camiguin is one of the country’s safest and most appealing beach escapes, offering ivory-white sandbars, iridescent lagoons and jagged volcanic mountain tops.

 That’s easy.
 Camiguin offers the best of the Philippines in a microcosm: picture-perfect beaches, bubbling hot springs, jungle cascades, perma-grinning islanders and quirky festivals.

 There’s also no shortage of adventure, with unbeatable scuba diving (you can spot sharks, turtles, giant clams, even a sunken, underwater cemetery within metres of the shoreline) and bucket-list volcano trekking.
 In particular, don’t miss summiting Mount Hibok-Hibok, a 1332m-high cone that offers spellbinding views across the island.